 Don't leave money on the table when you cash out of your business or go public

-If you wait until it is time for a financial exit to consider value maximization that is what will likely happen.
-It takes time, often years, to position your company for a value maximized sale, merger or IPO.
+If you wait until it is time for a financial exit to consider value maximization you are going to leave money on the table.
+It takes time, often years, to position your company for a value maximized exit.
 This book guides you through the process of determining what you need to do to maximize the value of your company at the exit, which exit paths are most open to you, and what to expect from the exit process.
 I make the case that planning for your exit is more important now than ever.